 “When we started back up as Rental One in 2004, it was just natural for us to buy Ledwell equipment,” Lemons said.
 “There was already a relationship and a partnership we had built with Ledwell.”

 Getting equipment to customers on time requires dependable transportation.
 That’s where Ledwell comes in.

 “We purchase delivery trailers, delivery rollbacks, stake bed delivery trucks, and we’ve purchased some Lube Buddies and water trucks,” Lemons said.
 “We rent out the water trucks, but everything else is used for our own internal delivery fleet.”

-Lemons said Ledwell’s stock of chassis and upfitting capabilities helped streamline Rental One’s truck purchasing process.
+Lemons said Ledwell’s stock of chassis and upfitting capabilities as a truck body manufacturer helped streamline Rental One’s truck purchasing process.

 ”One of the challenges in the past was that you had to buy chassis from a dealership, and then you'd have to arrange transportation to take it to the body up fitter," he said.
 "That created issues with weight ratings and warranty issues.
 With Ledwell, we can just purchase a truck and have it upfitted, which basically saves you from dealing with the issues and headaches of dealing with two different entities and risking mistakes with vehicle rating, warranty issues, and those types of things.Mark LemonsExecutive Vice President, Rental One